brandoniscool46/CR6SHERR/README.md

 #### WORKING AT IT

 # Dependencies:
-1. FFmpeg (from [cr6sherr-ffmpeg](https://github.com/mariangXzyy/cr6sherr-ffmpeg), downloaded by CR6SHERR; you can also download manually to %localappdata%\mgXzyy\ffmpeg\)
-2. Wget (needed by CR6SHERR to download dependency if it does not exist)
+The only dependency is FFmpeg (can be downloaded by CR6SHERR if it is not installed)

 # Versions
 1. Command Line format (Batch) - lightweight, powerful, makes you a hacker